Calvinbullock/_myHome/README.md

 Clone this repo into where ever you like, I prefer the home directory.

 Then you need to sim-link
 * .config/nvim      - link should be in you .config dir
+* .config/alacritty - link should be in you .config dir
 * .tmux.conf        - link should be in your home dir
 * .bashrc           - link should be in your home dir
 * .vim              - link should be in your home dir

 sym-link command:
 $ ln -s target/location link/location